 Nearly every state requires you to get a license in order to work as a tattoo artist or to do tattoos on the bodies of other people.
-Each state has its own set of rules, but in general, the process involves a period of training, followed by filling out an application, taking a series of tests and paying an annual fee.
+Each state has its own set of rules, but in general, the process for a tattoo artist career path involves a period of training, followed by filling out an application, taking a series of tests and paying an annual fee.

 Do an Apprenticeship

-Some states also require you to participate in a period of practical training before you can apply for a license.
+Some states also require you to participate in a period of practical training through a tattoo artist apprenticeship before you can apply for a license.
 During this phase, you can start doing tattoos on customers, but only under the supervision of another licensed tattoo artist.
-Throughout this process, keep records -- including photos -- of the number of tattoos you've done.
+Throughout this process, keep records – including photos – of the number of tattoos you've done.
 If your state requires you to do a certain number of tattoos as an apprentice before you can apply for a license, those photos will serve as the proof you'll need as part of your application packet.

 As you get close to completing your training, take a look at any study guides or test information your state's health authority provides, and find out about the fees associated with testing.
 To take the test, you're typically required to be at least 18 years old and to provide one or more forms of identification.
 Tests typically cover health information such as skin diseases and preventing contamination.
 They may also have a practical element in which you're required to demonstrate your skills in a live situation.

 If you pass the test, you get your tattoo license for a year or more, and will need to renew it by paying more fees within the required time frame.